Vinod Bhayana

-In his previous term, Bhayana served as Chief Parliamentary Secretary in the Haryana Government under Jails, Order and Law, and Electricity portfolios.
+In his first term, Bhayana served as Chief Parliamentary Secretary in the Haryana Government under Jails, Order and Law, and Electricity portfolios.

 Political career

 Bhayana started his political career in Lohari Ragho, where he was elected Sarpanch five times.
 His father, Bhai Mahesh Chandar Bhayana, was also Sarpanch there.
 Vinod Bhayana was elected as MLA from Hansi in 2009 and reelected in 2019.

 Family

 In 1984, Bhayana married Sunita Bhayana.
 The couple have two sons and one daughter: Anshul Bhayana, Sahil Bhayana and Supriya Nagpal.
 They live in Hansi.